 On the other hand, the fact that Maria prepares the people for the coming of Freder, makes her (rather unexpectedly) a John the Baptist figure also.
 And the Maschinenmensch/false Maria (who was originally an imitation of Freder’s mother, there’s that Virgin Mary thing again) is explicitly compared to the Whore of Babylon from Revelation, bringing on the Apocalypse through sensual 1920s dancing.
 Maria is literally the Madonna/whore dichotomy rolled into a single character.

 It’s deep–but also confusing and overwhelming.
 Perhaps it was best that, instead of trying to follow all these threads to their logical conclusions, we simply agree that society is saved by a handshake and move on.

 This ambivalent, overloaded pile-up of Biblical significance also visible in James Whale’s Frankenstein.
 Before the story proper even begins, the narrator explains to us that Frankenstein is a religious story, and the moral is hubris.
 Frankenstein overstepped the boundaries that God set for him, and was punished.

 Whale goes in an even stranger religious direction in Bride of Frankenstein.
 The Monster wanders in the wilderness like an Old Testament prophet.
 He’s then cast in the Jesus role, explicitly crucified by people who ‘know not what they do.’
 He goes into a tomb and emerges.
 Here his story diverges from Jesus’ in that when he comes out, it’s with the Devil (in the form of Pretorius) in tow.
 And yet, in the end — even as he’s destroying Frankenstein’s lab — he takes Frankenstein’s sins on himself, letting his creator and Elizabeth get away safely.
 Go in peace, Henry Frankenstein, and sin no more.

 It’s probably fair to say that Lang’s Metropolis and Whale’s Frankenstein are two films which help themselves to a great deal of Christian iconography, without really being especially Christian.

 The Women of Metropolis and Frankenstein

-The other interesting comparison between Whale’s Frankenstein and Lang’s Metropolis, which is the role of women.
+Another interesting comparison between Whale’s Frankenstein and Lang’s Metropolis, is the role of women.
 Part of the issue with Metropolis is that there’s only really two woman characters, Maria… um… other Maria.
 Or maybe that’s one character.
 One and a half?